csfeeser/Python/challenges/DICTIONARIES- tuesday.md

         What statistic do you want to know about? (real name, powers, archenemy)

-0. Use the char_name and char_stat values to pull the appropriate value from the dictionary below.
+0. Use the `char_name` and `char_stat` variables to pull the appropriate value from the dictionary below.

     ```
     marvelchars= {